sivaps/lyft-motion-prediction-autonomous-vehicles/README.md

 ### Base model

-The base model is a model based on the Lyft baseline, it is composed of a convolutional network for feature extraction, an average pooling layer and a fully connected layer for predicting each next step.
-The network only predicts a fixed amount of future steps and ignores the history positions.
+The basic model is built on the Lyft baseline and is made up of a convolutional network for feature extraction, an average pooling layer, and a fully connected layer for forecasting each subsequent step.
+The network predicts just a limited number of future steps and ignores previous placements.

 <img src="./images/base_model_diag.png" width="400">

-The input is an image of size NxN with 3 RGB channels from the semantic or aerial map, one channel for the current Ego position, one channel for the current agents positions and two additional channels for each history point, with the Ego and Agents positions.
-The input is fed to the *Image Encoding Network* (a pre-trained convolutional neural network), then its outputs are averaged and a feature tensor is obtained, which is fed to the *Path Decoder Network*, consisting of two fully connected layers.
-The output is a vector of coordinates with T time steps.
+The input is a NxN picture with three RGB channels from the semantic or aerial map, one for the present Ego position, one for the current Agents position, and two more for each historical point, with the Ego and Agents positions.
+The input is supplied into the *Image Encoding Network* (a pre-trained convolutional neural network), and the outputs are averaged to produce a feature tensor, which is then fed into the *Path Decoder Network*, which is made up of two fully connected layers.
+The result is a coordinate vector with T time steps.

 ### Model V1